yshshrm/Data-Structures-And-Algorithms-Hacktoberfest18/README.md

 ### How to make PR
 1. Fork Repo onto your own account.
 2. Make your changes on your forked repo.
-3. Make Pull Request to master and enjoy.
+3. Make Pull Request to master of the original repo and enjoy.

 Hack on!
 God Speed